 All week since my return my biological rhythms had been out of sync, erratic and overcharged – appetite and digestion, circadian and alertness, hormones and sexual arousal.
 I ate and ate but never felt full, and put on less than a single pound.
 My fingernails needed trimming every single day and my hair grew by two full inches.
-I felt sleepy at strange times, fell unconscious on the toilet or at the table, then lay wide-eyed alert in bed for hours, tucked up in Raine’s arms, replying Maisie’s words over and over in the dubious comfort of the dark.
+I felt sleepy at strange times, fell unconscious on the toilet or at the table, then lay wide-eyed alert in bed for hours, tucked up in Raine’s arms, replaying Maisie’s words over and over in the dubious comfort of the dark.

 Raine and I had sex three times a day for six days in a row.
 I felt insatiable, like an animal in heat.

 She didn’t complain, but I think it was almost too much even for Raine.